-The VSLA Mentor points out that each position calls for different qualities and asks the farmers to discuss the qualities and responsibilities of each committee member ought to be.
+The VSLA Mentor points out that each position calls for different qualities and asks the youth/vulnerable families to discuss the qualities and responsibilities of each committee member ought to be.
 The VSLA MENTOR explains that; (the lesson here is that this person might have been very good as a treasurer, but not as a chairperson) as summarizes the roles and responsibilities of the VSLA Management Committee as:

-- Ensure that, the Core Principles are upheld. - Ensure that, the methodological best practices are respected by farmers. - Ensures the policies of the ALENU project on VSLAs are upheld by the farmers. - Promote unity, cooperation, love respect, discipline and hard work among farmers. - Empower farmers to effectively perform their roles. - Ensure accurate and complete records are kept by the VSLA. - Promote a very high level of transparency and accountability within the VSLA. - Enforce the by-law. - Provide business counseling support to farmers. - Maintain excellent relationship with other VSLAs, development agencies and the Local Governments. - Support farmers in setting their investment goals and plans and ensure that, they realize their vision. - Ensure safety of the finances and resources of the VSLA. - Effectively resolve conflicts within the VSLA. - Technically guide the General Assembly during the process of loan approval and recovery. - Spearhead the process of recovering loans from defaulters before the due date for action audit. - Link the VSLA to access development program. - Monitor farmers to ensure loans are properly used and their savings are used for agriculture and economic livelihood security improvement. - Check the hygiene and sanitation standards of the households of farmers. - Ensure pregnant mothers in the VSLA access antenatal services as required. - Ensure all school going children from farmers' homes are in school. - Ensure all children from farmers' homes are immunized against the killer diseases. - Ensure all farmers access adequate VCT services and the HIV positive access ARV and live positively. - Ensure farmers access adequate market, technology, and price and business information. - Organize training of farmers on business management skills and financial literacy.
+- Ensure that, the Core Principles are upheld. - Ensure that, the methodological best practices are respected by youth/vulnerable families. - Ensures the policies of the project on VSLAs are upheld by the youth/vulnerable families.

+- Promote unity, cooperation, love respect, discipline and hard work among youth/vulnerable - Empower youth/vulnerable families to effectively perform their roles. - Ensure accurate and complete records are kept by the VSLA. - Promote a very high level of transparency and accountability within the VSLA. - Enforce the by-law. - Provide business counseling support to youth/vulnerable families. - Maintain excellent relationship with other VSLAs, development agencies and the Local Governments. - Support youth/vulnerable families in setting their investment goals and plans and ensure that, they realize their vision. - Ensure safety of the finances and resources of the VSLA. - Effectively resolve conflicts within the VSLA. - Technically guide the General Assembly during the process of loan approval and recovery. - Spearhead the process of recovering loans from defaulters before the due date for action audit. - Link the VSLA to access development program. - Monitor youth/vulnerable families to ensure loans are properly used and their savings are used for agriculture and economic livelihood security improvement. - Check the hygiene and sanitation standards of the households of youth/vulnerable families. - Ensure pregnant mothers in the VSLA access antenatal services as required. - Ensure all school going children from youth/vulnerable families' homes are in school. - Ensure all children from youth/vulnerable families' homes are immunized against the killer diseases. - Ensure all youth/vulnerable families access adequate VCT services and the HIV positive access ARV and live positively. - Ensure youth/vulnerable families access adequate market, technology, and price and business information. - Organize training of youth/vulnerable families on business management skills and financial literacy.